Q. What are the terms of the NeighborhoodLIFT funding?

 Q. If a contract falls through can the client change to another property?

-A. It depends on which step the client is in the process.
+A. It depends on where the client is in the process.
 If this happens the client should follow up with CHDC directly.

-Q. What happens if I cannot be pre-approved for a first mortgage at the event?
+Q. What happens if I can’t become pre-approved for a first mortgage?